liamgrimes/sperrin-design/README.md

-# Sperrin Design
-Sperrin Design Website
+Sperrin Design

-Official website for Sperrin Design — a contemporary Irish fashion brand inspired by heritage, sustainability, craftsmanship, and slow fashion principles.
+Official website for Sperrin Design — a contemporary Irish fashion brand focused on heritage, sustainability, craftsmanship, and slow fashion.

-Project Goals

-Version 1 of the website focuses on establishing a strong online presence for the brand rather than ecommerce.

-Current scope:

-Homepage
-About page
+About
-Collections / Gallery page
-Contact and Brand Hub page

-The project intentionally uses a lightweight stack:
+This project is a static website created to establish an online presence for Sperrin Design.

+The current version focuses on presenting the brand, showcasing collections, and providing contact information.
+Ecommerce functionality is not included at this stage.

+Tech Stack
 HTML5
 CSS3
 Vanilla JavaScript
-Git and GitHub for collaboration
+Git & GitHub
 GoDaddy hosting

-The site is designed as a static website.

 Project Structure
 sperrin-design/